enterthematrix/toolkit/database/dvd_rental/README.md

 LIMIT 1;
 ```
 #### 20. Top 2 most rented movie in June 2020
-query to return the film_id and title of the top 2 movies that were rented the most times in June 2020
+Query to return the film_id and title of the top 2 movies that were rented the most times in June 2020
 ```
 SELECT
     F.film_id,